 5. Junctional problems

-Junctional problems can occur at the top and bottom of the rods.
-This is when deformity occurs above and below the area of fusion.
+Junctional problems can occur at the top and bottom of the device.
+This is when a deformity occurs above and below the implant.
 In rare cases, this requires another surgery to correct.

 6. Gastrointestinal and Genitourinary (GI & GU)